-Among the protein family of carboxylases, pyruvate carboxylase, an anaplerotic carboxylase, catalyses the bicarbonate (HCO3-)-dependent conversion of pyruvate into oxaloacetate.
-As a component of a putative ancestral reverse TCA cycle, the enzyme is also present in chemolitho-autotrophic bacteria (17) which are considered as one of the most ancient forms of life.
-The reaction of pyruvate carboxylase could therefore represent a metabolic feature that goes back to the early evolution of life (18).
+Among the protein family of carboxylases, pyruvate carboxylase, an anaplerotic carboxylase, catalyses the bicarbonate (HCO_3^-) -dependent conversion of pyruvate into oxaloacetate.
+As a component of a putative ancestral reverse TCA cycle, the enzyme is also present in chemolitho-autotrophic bacteria (Giovannelli et al. 2017), which are considered as one of the most ancient forms of life.
+The reaction of pyruvate carboxylase could therefore represent a metabolic feature that goes back to the early evolution of life (Lombard and Moreira 2011).

 The enzyme is widely distributed across the three kingdoms of life and has also been retained in many heterotrophic organisms including the Gram-positive bacterium Bacillus subtilis W23.
-Generally, pyruvate carboxylase occupies a vital position in the central carbon metabolism, since it is located at the "phosphoenolpyruvate-pyruvate-oxaloacetate node" (19-21).
-This metabolic hub unites structurally entangled reactions that interconnect the major pathways of carbon metabolism, i.e. glycolysis (catabolism), gluconeogenesis (anabolism) and the TCA cycle (energy supply of the cell) (22).
-However, the direction of the carbon fluxes at this metabolic hub (towards catabolism, anabolism or energy supply) primarily depends on the type of the available dissolved organic carbon (DOC) and it can be expected that the amount of incorporated CO_2 (or $^{13}CO_2/H^{13}CO_3^-$ in tracer experiments, respectively) varies even within the same organism depending on the assimilated organic carbon source (12-16).
-Given a typical metabolic network of a heterotrophic organism capable of carrying out the reaction of pyruvate carboxylase using $H^{13}CO_3^-$ as a substrate, the following simplified scenarios A - C may be distinguished (Fig. 1):
+Generally, pyruvate carboxylase occupies a vital position in the central carbon metabolism, since it is located at the 'phosphoenolpyruvate-pyruvate-oxaloacetate node' (Attwood 1995; Owen, Kalhan and Hanson 2002; Jitrapakdee et al. 2008).
+This metabolic hub unites structurally entangled reactions that interconnect the major pathways of carbon metabolism, i.e. glycolysis (catabolism), gluconeogenesis (anabolism) and the TCA cycle (energy supply of the cell) (Sauer and Eikmanns 2005).
+However, the direction of the carbon fluxes at this metabolic hub (towards catabolism, anabolism or energy supply) primarily depends on the type of the available dissolved organic carbon (DOC) and it can be expected that the amount of incorporated CO2 (or $^{13}\mathrm{CO}2/\mathrm{H}^{13}\mathrm{CO}3{}^-$ in tracer experiments, respectively) varies even within the same organism depending on the assimilated organic carbon source (Romanenko 1964; Perez and Matin 1982; Doronia and Trotsenko 1985; Miltner et al. 2004; Roslev et al. 2004).
+Given a typical metabolic network of a heterotrophic organism capable of carrying out the reaction of pyruvate carboxylase using $H^{13}CO_3^{-}$ as a substrate, the following simplified scenarios A-C may be distinguished (Fig. 1).

-(A): During growth on carbohydrates like glucose (Glc), the glycolytic flux constantly produces pyruvate (Pyr), which is further oxidised to acetyl coenzyme A (Ac-CoA).
+Scenario A: During growth on carbohydrates like glucose (Glc), the glycolytic flux constantly produces pyruvate (Pyr), which is further oxidised to acetyl coenzyme A (Ac-CoA).
 Ac-CoA requires oxaloacetate (Oxa) to form citric acid (Cit) in the first reaction of the TCA cycle.
-The TCA cycle serves, on the one hand, to catabolise substrates to CO2.
+The TCA cycle serves, on the one hand, to catabolise substrates to CO_2 .
 On the other hand, intermediates of the TCA cycle are used as building blocks for biosynthesis.
 Hence, equivalents of Oxa are constantly withdrawn from the TCA cycle for the formation of Asp and related amino acids.
 Therefore, the pool of Oxa must be replenished to keep the cycle running.
-To this end, in B. subtilis W23, pyruvate carboxylase directly converts Pyr to Oxa via the addition of H13CO3.
-Consequently, TCA cycle metabolites and any products derived thereof, e.g. amino acids like Asp, Lys, Thr, Glu or Pro, are expected to carry this label from H13CO3.
+To this end, in B. subtilis W23, pyruvate carboxylase directly converts Pyr to Oxa via the addition of $H^{13}CO_3^{-}$.
+Consequently, TCA cycle metabolites and any products derived thereof, e.g. amino acids like Asp, Lys, Thr, Glu or Pro, are expected to carry this label from $H^{13}CO_3^{-}$.

-(B): When substrates such as lactate (Lac) enter the metabolic network somewhere between glycolysis and the TCA cycle, Oxa must also be replenished via the reaction catalysed by pyruvate carboxylase, in the same way as in the first scenario.
-In this case, however, also gluconeogenesis via Oxa and phosphoenol pyruvate (PEP) would be expected to become active in order to satisfy the need of the organism for glucose and its derivatives (e.g. for building up membranes and the cell wall of the Gram-positive bacterium).
-As a result, the 13C-label from H13CO3- is not only expected in the metabolites and the products of the TCA cycle (like in the first scenario), but also in those derived from gluconeogenesis or the pentose phosphate pathway, such as Ser, Gly, His, Phe or Tyr.
+Scenario B: When substrates such as lactate (Lac) enter the metabolic network somewhere between glycolysis and the TCA cycle, Oxa must also be replenished via the reaction catalysed by pyruvate carboxylase, in the same way as in the first scenario.
+In this case, however, also gluconeogenesis via Oxa and phosphoenolpyruvate (PEP) would be expected to become active in order to satisfy the need of the organism for glucose and its derivatives (e.g. for building up membranes and the cell wall of the Grampositive bacterium).
+As a result, the 13 C-label from $H^{13}CO_3^{-}$ is expected not only in the metabolites and the products of the TCA cycle (like in the first scenario) but also in those derived from gluconeogenesis or the pentose phosphate pathway, such as Ser, Gly, His, Phe or Tyr.